Levridge-Tory/LevridgeIntegrationDocs/docs/ManagingSplits_SalesContracts_Prepayments.md

 ### Packing Slip Post
 When the sales order posts a packing slip in F&O, the pricing will be applied to each customer participating in the split group on each line.
 The system will initially look for intended method for pricing on the participating customer in the split group.
 The system then looks at valid sales agreements to apply the sales agreement pricing and any associated prepayments.
 If there are multiple sales agreements, the oldest will be used first.

 If there is a quantity remaining that is not covered by a sales agreement, any uncontracted prepayments will be applied.
 The uncontracted price date may be used to determine pricing.
-For any remaining quantities the pricing will based on the price date of the sales order.
+For any remaining quantities the pricing will be determined by trade agreements.

-Price dates are determined by the AR Parameter to determine what date should be used to determine pricing.

 The split allocation line is defined from procedures above.
 If the sales order line includes a Bill of Materials (BOM) item, it will validate the ‘Expand on Sales Order Allocation’ parameter on the item.
 If the parameter is set to yes, each of the components of the BOM will be broken out on the split allocation line for pricing.
 If this parament is set to no, the pricing will be based on the BOM item.
 For example, as fertilizer is blended, there may be a sales agreement for component products supplied by the customer.